Affirmative Action

 E. IMPLEMENTATION OF AFFIRMATIVE ACTION POLICY

 The implementation of an effective affirmative action policy is ultimately the responsibility of the President of each Community College.
 The President will direct the Affirmative Action Officer to coordinate the overall development, administration and monitoring of all affirmative action programs, policies, procedures and regulations.
-The Affirmative Action Officer will report directly to the President, or his/her designee, and will bear responsibility for the preparation and execution of all affirmative action policies and programs.
+The Affirmative Action Officer will report directly to the President, or their designee, and will bear responsibility for the preparation and execution of all affirmative action policies and programs.

 Consistent with all collective bargaining and non-unit employee agreements, each supervisor will seek to ensure that affirmative action and equal opportunity are integrally tied to all aspects of any recruitment, hiring, training or advancement related decisions to which they are a party.
 They will be aware of goals and will consult with the Affirmative Action Officer prior to and in the course of such actions.